Word@Work, Let God's Word energise your working day!

 Matthew 18:28-31

-In this parable, Jesus had just told the story of a servant who owed his master 10,000 bags of gold and could not repay the debt.
-The only solution to get the money back was to sell the servant and his family into lifelong slavery.
-But when the servant begged for mercy, his master forgave his debt (accepted a personal loss and discharged the servant from any further obligation to pay).
-It was a picture of God's compassion: He has mercy on anyone who asks for mercy, giving them the chance to start again without the debt of sin hanging over them.
+In this parable, Jesus had just told the story of a servant who owed his master 10,000 bags of gold and could not repay the debt (Matthew 18:23-27).
+The master could get some of the money back by selling the servant and his family into lifelong slavery.
+But when the servant begged for mercy, his master forgave his debt (accepting a personal loss and discharging the servant from any further obligation to pay).
+It was a picture of God's compassion (Psalm 86:15).
+He has mercy on anyone who asks for mercy (Job 9:15), giving them the chance to start again without the debt of sin hanging over

 Unforgiveness Is Sin